rajivmanivannan/certificate-based-authentication-server/README.md

-# certificate-based-authentication-server
+# Certificate Based Authentication Server Application
-A simple server application built using spring framework to demonstrate the mutual ssl authentication (certificate based authentication)
+A simple server application built using spring framework to demonstrate the certificate based authentication also know as mutual ssl authentication.